mikrdgz/recharge-docs/docs/authentication.md

 # Authentication

-ReCharge uses API keys to allow access to our APIs.
+## How to make a request
+Making an API request to the ReCharge API requires these steps:

+1. An API key is required for all API requests to the server.
+We only accept API requests over HTTPS.
 To obtain API access, **[contact our support team](https://support.rechargepayments.com/hc/en-us/requests/new)**.

-The API key is required for all API requests to the server.
-We only accept API requests over HTTPS.
+2. Add the following header to your API client.
+You can also make a request to our API by setting up your credentials and headers in [Postman](https://www.postman.com/product/api-client/).

 > ### Header
 >`X-Recharge-Access-Token: your_api_token`

+3. Make a `GET` request to `https://api.rechargeapps.com` with your token populated in the header to receive general data about your ReCharge integration.

 ## Example requests